Jane Fonda: Marriages and relationships

 On January 19, 1973, three days after obtaining a divorce from Vadim in Santo Domingo, Fonda married activist Tom Hayden in a free-form ceremony at her home in Laurel Canyon.
 She had become involved with Hayden the previous summer and was three months pregnant when they married.
 Their son, Troy O'Donovan Garity, was born on July 7, 1973, in Los Angeles and was given his paternal grandmother's maiden name, as the names "Fonda and Hayden carried too much baggage."
 Fonda and Hayden named their son for Nguyễn Văn Trỗi, the Viet Cong member who had attempted to assassinate US Secretary of Defense Robert McNamara.
 Hayden chose O'Donovan as the middle name after Irish revolutionary Jeremiah O'Donovan Rossa.
 In 1982, Fonda and Hayden unofficially adopted an African-American teenager, Mary Luana Williams (known as Lulu), whose parents were Black Panthers.
 Fonda and Hayden separated over the Christmas holiday of 1988 and divorced on June 10, 1990, in Santa Monica.
 In 1989, while estranged from Hayden, Fonda had a seven-month relationship with soccer player Lorenzo Caccialanza.
 She was linked with actor Rob Lowe that same year.

-Fonda married her third husband, cable television tycoon and CNN founder Ted Turner, on December 21, 1991, at a ranch near Capps, Florida, about 20 miles east of Tallahassee.
-The pair separated in 2000 and divorced on May 22, 2001, in Atlanta.
-Seven years of celibacy followed, then from 2007 to 2008 Fonda was the companion of widower and management consultant Lynden Gillis.
-In mid-2009, Fonda began a relationship with record producer Richard Perry.
-It ended in January 2017.
-That December, when asked what she had learned about love, Fonda told Entertainment Tonight: "Nothing.
-I'm not cut out for it!"